Lilwiggy/Livia/README.md

             ));
         }

-        // Even if you don't use all arguments, you are forced to match use that method signature. function run(\CharlotteDunois\Livia\CommandMessage $message, array $args,
+        // Even if you don't use all arguments, you are forced to match that method signature. function run(\CharlotteDunois\Livia\CommandMessage $message, array $args,
                       bool $fromPattern) {
             // Do what the command has to do.